Sacraments at All Saints

 Anointing of the Sick

 The Sacrament of Anointing of the Sick is one of the Church's seven Sacraments.
 Any member of the Catholic faithful who is in danger of death, becomes seriously ill, is injured, or is suffering from a decline due to advanced age is encouraged to receive this Sacrament.
 One need not be at the point of death.
-The next Anointing Masses will be held Saturday, October 26 at 11am
+The next Anointing Masses will be held on Saturday, October 25, at 11am

 The sacrament can be repeated, even during the same illness.
 Requests for the sacrament can be made at any time.
 If you wish to be anointed or if you have questions, please call 952.469.4481.